Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 Since Rapise 7.1 to view just test runs of a specific test set run use `Tag` column popup menu `Filter by Tag`.
 If you run the test set with different configurations then configuration number is reflected in the tag name, e.g. QZH_`Config3`.
 If a test run corresponds to automatic rerun of a failed test set it has suffix `Rerun`, e.g. DCB_`Rerun`.
 First three letters of the tag name is a random string. generated for test set run by RapiseLauncher.

+!!! important
+	To enable `Filter by Tag` feature setup custom properties as described [below](#setup-custom-properties).

 #### View Test Run Details

 Expanding a test run reveals the report with execution status for every test step.
 The details pane also contains links to download test run attachments and execution log.